-Wondering if the collaborative route is right for you?
-Read on to learn more about the collaborative process and the pros and cons of collaborative divorce in Texas.
+Wondering what is collaborative divorce and if the collaborative route is right for you?
+Read on to learn more about the collaborative law process and the pros and cons of collaborative divorce in Texas.

 Where did collaborative law originate?